 - 5. Enter the service account credentials in email format (administrator@example.com).
 Astra Control will use these credentials when connecting with the LDAP server. - 6.
-In the User Match section, do the following: - a.
-Enter the base DN and an appropriate user search filter to use when retrieving user information from the LDAP server. - b.
-(Optional) If your directory uses the user login attribute userPrincipalName instead of mail, enter userPrincipalName in the correct attribute in the User login attribute field. - 7.
+In the User Match section, enter the base DN and an appropriate user search filter to use when retrieving user information from the LDAP server. - 7.
 In the Group Match section, enter the group search base DN and an appropriate custom group search filter.

 Be sure to use the correct base Distinguished Name (DN) and an appropriate search filter for User Match and Group Match.
-The base DN tells Astra Control at what level of the directory tree to start the search, and the search filter limits the parts of the directory tree Astra Control searches from.
+The base DN tells Astra Control at what level of the directory tree to start the search, and the search filter limits the parts of the directory tree Astra Control searches from

-8. Select Submit.
+Select Submit.